uosjapuelks/tp/docs/UserGuide.md

 ```
 USER INPUT: reset
 __________________________________________
-Are you sure you want to reset everything in the ingredient list?
+Are you sure you want to reset everything in the fridge?
 (Y/N)
 __________________________________________
 USER INPUT: Y
 __________________________________________